-- 51.4 With regard to the notification to the Council by the Provider detailed in Clause 51.3, such notification shall be made to the Council's Contract Manager as described in Schedule 5 (Schedule of Agreements) or, if this is not possible, the second or third level contacts within Schedule 5 (Schedule of Agreements).
-The Provider shall also send such notification to procurement.care@kent.gov.uk by email. - 51.5 The notification to the Council by the Provider detailed in Clauses 51.3 and 51.4 shall be made for each contract that the Provider holds with the Council.
+- 51.4 With regard to the notification to the Council by the Provider detailed in Clause 51.3, such notification shall be made to the Council's Contract Manager as described in Schedule 5 (Schedule of Agreements) or, if this is not possible, the second or third level contacts within Schedule 5 (Schedule of Agreements). - 51.5 The notification to the Council by the Provider detailed in Clauses 51.3 and 51.4 shall be made for each contract that the Provider holds with the Council.